anirudhambati/Academic-Material/README.md

 # Academic-Material
-Semester-III Academic Notes and other Academic Materials
+Semester-III Notes and other Academic Materials